Hell-Blaze/RAG_miniProject/README.md

 9. **Access the Application**:
     Open your web browser and navigate to the address shown in the terminal (e.g., http://localhost:5001).
-    If the ports are not available then assign a free port and make necessary changes in the web.py.
+    If the ports are not available then assign a free port and make necessary changes in the web.py file.

 10. **Refer the video instructions**:
     A video tutorial is also available in the repository.
 The video is based on windows environment so if you are using windows you can refer it.